immersive-web/webxr-ar-module/explainer.md

 }
 ```

-In addition to the application ending a session manually, the UA may force sessions to end at any time for a variety of reasons.
+The UA may end a session at any time for a variety of reasons.
+For example: The user may forcibly end presentation via a gesture to the UA, other native applications may take exclusive access of the VR hardware device, or the VR hardware device may become disconnected from the system.
 Well behaved applications should monitor the `ended` event on the `VRSession` to detect when that happens.

 ```js
 vrSession.addEventListener('ended', OnSessionEnded);
 ```

+If the UA needs to halt use of a session temporarily the session should be suspended instead of ended.
+(See previous section.)

 ## Advanced functionality